Changes in Your Body During Pregnancy: Third Trimester

 If your contractions seem to be happening in a regular pattern, and if the time between contractions starts getting shorter and shorter, you’re probably in labor.
 True labor contractions are usually more painful than Braxton Hicks contractions.
 If your contractions are so painful that you can’t talk, call your doctor.

 Your "water" breaking is another sign of the beginning of labor.
-This is caused by a tear in the sac that encloses your baby and the amniotic fluid, releasing some of the fluid.
+This is caused by a tear in the sac that encloses your baby and the releasing of fluid.
 Call your doctor or go to the hospital if you think this has happened.
-However, for many women, the water doesn't break until labor has begun.
+However, for many women, the water doesn’t break until contractions start.